Blog

 A person brainstorming an app idea on a whiteboard, sketching out features and user flows

-It’s tempting to dream up a dozen cool features, but I've learned the hard way that the secret to a successful launch is actually the opposite: radical focus.
+It's tempting to dream up a dozen features, but the secret to a successful launch is the opposite: radical focus.
 Every app that breaks through solves a specific problem for a specific group of people.

-Your first job is to nail this down.
-Don't just say, "I want to build an app for food lovers."
+Your first job is to nail that down.
+Don't say "I want to build an app for food lovers."
 That's too vague.
-Get sharper.
-A much better starting point is, "I want to help busy professionals find and book last-minute reservations at high-quality local restaurants."
+Get sharper: "I want to help busy professionals find and book last-minute reservations at high-quality local restaurants."
+That shift gives you a filter for every decision that follows, and it keeps you building something people will actually download and use.

 Nailing Down the Core Problem and Your Audience